alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h4>EZClientAuth Capabilities</h4>

 - <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining whether or not the client is already authenticated or if a sign in is needed
-- <b>Caching Authentication State</b>: Peristing the authentication state between application launches
+- <b>Peristing authentication state between application launches</b>
-- <b>Synchronizing Auth State across the Entire App</b>: Because no one wants a stale cache or a stale token attached to HTTP calls
+- <b>Synchronizing authentication state across the entire application</b>: Because no one wants a stale cache or a stale token attached to HTTP calls
 - <b>Switch Auth Providers in One Line of Code</b>: Prevents vendor lock-in

 We'll build out these behaviors using five primary building blocks: